 At each Convention, the Erich J. Schrader Award is presented to the chapter judged most outstanding during the previous biennium as indicated by the information contained in its Annual Report.
-This award is symbolized by a travelling heroit-sized plaque, and a certificate presented to the winning chapter for framing.
-The Founders' Award goes to the chapter having the best display and best presentation at the Convention; and annual awards for best newaletters and best pholographs.
+This award is symbolized by a travelling heroic-sized plaque, and a certificate presented to the winning chapter for framing.
+The Founders' Award goes to the chapter making the greatest improvement.
+There are also awards to the chapters making the best display and best presentation at the Convention; and annual awards for best neweletters and best photographs.

-The highest award the Fratemity confers upon a student member is the designation as a Convention's Outstanding Delegate, a selection made by the student delegates to the Convention.
+The highest award the Fraternity confers upon a student member is the designation as a Convention's Outstanding Delegate, a selection made by the student delegates to the Convention.